How to Get Extra Money to Get Out of Debt

 - Buy versatile clothing that can function in several different outfits

-- Cancel monthly movie subscriptions like Netflix or Blockbuster or share these services with a friend or roommate.
+- Cancel monthly movie subscriptions like Netflix or share these services with a friend or roommate

 - Exchange movies with friends instead of renting

 - Rent movies for $1 a night from Redbox